Octineon

 Octineon is the sole genus of sea anemones in the monotypic family Octineonidae.

 Distribution

-There are few records of this genus, but it has been reported living within the North Pacific waters, and is thought to have a much wider distribution than that.
+There are few records of this organism, but it has been reported living within the North Pacific waters, and is thought to have a much wider distribution than that.
 It is difficult to identify due to the fact that it's usually flat against bedrock on the sea floor.

 Species

 The genus contains the following species: